Realistic Blur Synthesis for Learning Image Deblurring: Real vs Synthetic Blur

-Between the two processes described above, the main factors that cause gap between synthetic and real blur include 1) discontinuous blur trajectories in synthetic blur, 2) saturated pixels, 3) noise, and 4) the camera ISP.
+Between the two processes described above, the main factors that cause the gap between synthetic and real blur include 1) discontinuous blur trajectories in synthetic blur, 2) saturated pixels, 3) noise, and 4) the camera ISP.
 In this paper, we analyze the effect of these factors one by one.
 Below, we discuss these factors in more detail.

 \paragraph{Discontinuous Blur Trajectories} The blur generation process of the GoPro dataset~\cite{Nah_2017_CVPR}, which is the most popular dataset, captures sharp video frames at a high frame rate and averages them to synthesize blur.
-However, the temporal gap between the exposure of consecutive frames causes unnatural discontinuous blur (\Fig{real_vs_syn}(b)).
+However, temporal gaps between the exposure of consecutive frames cause unnatural discontinuous blur (\Fig{real_vs_syn}(b)).
 While DVD~\cite{Su-CVPR17} and REDS~\cite{Nah_NTIRE19} use frame interpolation to fill such gaps, the effects of discontinuous blur and frame interpolation on the deblurring performance have not been analyzed yet.

 \paragraph{Saturated Pixels} While real-world blurred images may have saturated pixels (\Fig{real_vs_syn}(c)) due to the limited dynamic range, previous synthetic datasets do not have such saturated pixels as they simply average sharp images.
 As saturated pixels in real blurred images form distinctive blur patterns from other pixels, it is essential to reflect them to achieve high-quality deblurring results \cite{Cho-ICCV11}.